stefanwalther/stefanwalther.io/content/blog/github-bad-guy/index.md

 It's not that long ago, that Microsoft was the bad guy for everything happening in the IT-industry.
 It was just cool to bash MS in favor of any Linux/Open-Source solution.

-Now we have 2017, the situation has changed dramatically.
-So, what happened?
+Now we have 2017, the situation has changed dramatically:

-- Microsoft is starting to b~ecome cool, being the [Nr.
+- Microsoft is starting to become cool, being the [Nr.
 1 contributor in the Open Source world](http://www.businessinsider.de/microsoft-github-open-source-2016-9)
 - Microsoft and Google have swapped places: "[Microsoft is The New Google, Google is the Old Microsoft](https://www.forbes.com/sites/gordonkelly/2015/02/18/microsoft-google-swap/#767ef7223eb2)"
 - GitHub has become one of the major dependencies for every IT-company

-I claim that GitHub has a huge potential to become the **new bad guy in the industry**:
+I claim that **GitHub has a huge potential to become the new bad guy in the industry**:

 - Recently it was announced that [GitHub has merged 100 million pull requests](https://github.com/blog/2345-celebrating-nine-years-of-github-with-an-anniversary-sale).
 - Microsoft, Google, Amazon have moved their most important Open Source repos to GitHub.